-Local Authorities should be very wary of this, given the conflict in judgements from the High Court, particularly as in Tower Hamlets a care order had already been made, but in Barnet, the child was the subject of an interim care order only.
+Local Authorities should be very wary of decisions around vaccinations, given the conflict in judgements from the High Court and should note that in Tower Hamlets a care order had already been made, but in Barnet, the child was the subject of an interim care order only.

 Local Authorities should ensure that when they notify parents about proposals for vaccinations, sufficient time should be given to the parents to object and parents should be advised to seek legal advice if they do object.
 Where proceedings are ongoing, it is appropriate for the issue to be raised within the proceedings, to ensure that all parties are alive to the issue.

 The Public Health (Control of Disease) Act 1984, which applies to England and Wales gives the government powers to prevent, control or mitigate the spread of infection or contamination.
 It is explicitly stated in section 45E that regulations cannot require a person to undertake medical treatment.
 The Act specifically includes vaccination as an example of medical treatment.
 The Coronavirus Act 2020 extended this prohibition to Scotland and Northern Ireland.
 Should the government decide that any vaccination is to be made mandatory, including in the case of covid-19, a new Act must be made by Parliament.

 The decision on whether a child should be vaccinated, remains a matter to be determined by those with parental responsibility.
 When those with parental responsibility disagree, the primary consideration of the courts is the welfare of the child.

 Where parents disagree on whether a child should be given a vaccination, a parent may apply to the court for a specific issue order under section 8 of the Children Act 1989.